sys-eng-team14/sys-eng-team14.github.io/_sources/appendices/blog.rst.txt

    For work on MotionInput:

    Tianhao and Yan’s work on the (wrist) Joystick Module is almost complete.
 However, it has yet to be tested.
+Sree has completed the Hands Module UI for MotionInput to be used to demo to the Microsoft team.